DanielWestiner/professional-readme-generator/generated-readme/README.md

   - [Contact](#contact)

   ## Installation
-  This app Can be used with node installed and must have inquirer npm
+  This app can be used with node installed and must have inquirer npm

   ## Usage
   Can be used on any computer with a terminal instance